mdda/mdda.github.io/_posts/AI/2016-11-27-layers-on-top-of-tensorflow-review.md

 I would certainly help in improving the documentation).
 So, it's kind of a tipping point question, and (at the moment) I'm just not close enough to the tipping point to make me think that this is going to be mainstream enough to want to be an early adopter.
 Such a nice syntax, though...
-Also noteworthy : Last commit was 6 months ago.
+Also noteworthy : Last commit was 6 months ago (Update: Lots more commits in December-2016, and ```PrettyTensor``` was used as sugaring for the InfoGAN paper from OpenAI).